Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

     ```
 <img src="assets/machine-learning-training-prediction/preview_predicted_position.png" alt="preview_predicted_position">

+We can see that we created predictions in our final dataset for each result.

 7. Run a fresh `dbt build` in the command bar to ensure our pipeline is working end to end.
 This will take a few minutes, (3 minutes and 2.4 seconds to be exact) so it's not a bad time to stretch (we know programmers slouch).
 This runtime is pretty performant since we're using an X-Smalll warehouse.
 If you want to speed up the pipeline, you can increase the [warehouse size](https://docs.snowflake.com/en/user-guide/warehouses-overview) (good for SQL) or use a [Snowpark-optimized Warehouses](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) (good for Python)
 <img src="assets/machine-learning-training-prediction/fresh_dbt_build_full_pipeline.png" alt="fresh_dbt_build_full_pipeline">

-We can see that we created predictions in our final dataset for each result, we are ready to move on to deployment!

 <!-- ------------------------ -->
 ## Pipeline Deployment